Stanley Hauerwas: Views on death and dying well

 Hauerwas believes that there is a difference between the concept of death and the criteria for death.
 The concept of death "involves a philosophical judgment of a significant change that has happened in a person" and therefore "is a correlative of what one takes to be the necessary condition of human life, e.g., ... the potential for consciousness".
 The criteria of death, however, are "those empirical measurements that can be made to determine whether a person is dead, such as cessation of respiration or a flat EEG".
 Thus, brain death is a criterion of death that may serve "as a symbol of when it is time to die".
-A person must not delay death so long that it is no longer possible to die a good death.

-On the subject of suicide, Hauerwas challenges the claim that autonomous suicide is morally acceptable, but also wants to distinguish himself from the position that denies rational suicide.
-He believes that suicide can be and often is a rational decision of an "autonomous" agent, but does not agree with the notion that it is justified.
-He contends that suicide as an institution must be considered morally doubtful, as the life that we are given should be considered a gift bestowed upon us by God.
-To many, the term "rational suicide" is based on the assumption that the decision to live or die depends on whether life has a meaning or purpose.
-Hauerwas, however, contends that the reason we should live on, is because our lives are not ours, and as such, reminds us that there is a commitment to keep on living.
-Yet, while there may be times in our lives where suicide may seem rational, mere existence allows us to enjoy certain joys, such as helping another, or healing the sick, that should be enough to sustain our commitment to living.